 And as promised, the color list:

-Squid skin (varying tones): Titanium White, Pyrrole Red, and Pyrrole Orange
+Squid skin (varying tones): Titanium White, Pyrrole Red

 Seafoam: Titanium White, Primary Cyan, and Chromium Oxide Green